UCL/ECON-CLUSTER/README.md

-# Computer Science (CS) HPC Cluster
+# Computer Science (CS) High-Performance Cluster (HPC)

-Through the CS HPC Cluster the Economics Deparmtent has access to over 1000 [nodes](http://hpc.cs.ucl.ac.uk/cluster_hardware/).
+Through the CS HPC the Economics Deparmtent has access to over 1000 [nodes](http://hpc.cs.ucl.ac.uk/cluster_hardware/).

-Below is description explaining of how members of the Economics faculty can access nodes on the Computer Science's HPC Cluster.
+Below is description explaining of how members of the Economics faculty can access nodes on the Computer Science's HPC.

 If you need help setting up or run into problems please contact CS support: cluster-support@cs.ucl.ac.uk.

 Throughout this document there are links to help pages hosted by the CS department.
 These pages are password protected.
-To view them enter username: hpc and password: comic.
+To view them enter

+* username: hpc
+* password: comic.

 ## 1. Accessing the CS Cluster

-Like the Economics department, the CS department has two types of account - a departmental account and a HPC account.
+Like the Economics department, the CS department has two types of account - a departmental account and a Cluster account.

-If you only require command line access to the CS HPC, you only need a CS HPC account to gain access via SSH.
+If you only require command line access to the CS HPC, you only need a CS HPC account to gain access via ssh.
 If, however, you wish to access the CS HPC through a graphical user interface (i.e. remote desktop) you will need both a CS departmental account and a CS HPC account.

 This is because the CS HPC graphical interface, the [Computer Science Remote Worker](http://www.cs.ucl.ac.uk/csrw) (CSRW), requires a CS departmental account to use it (see section 2.1 below for more details on CSRW).

 Note that the CS HPC can only be accessed from the UCL campus.
 If you would like access from outside UCL you will need contact the CS support team.

 ### 1.1 Getting registered with Computer Science (CS) Dept

 To get a CS account:

-  1. Fill in a Registration Form: Collect form from Room 4.20 in CS.
+  1. Fill in a Registration Form: Collect a from Room 4.20 in CS.
 The key fields to fill on the form are:
   	+ UCL username
   	+ Phone Contact for user
   	+ Any supervisor permissions